Skip to content

 Token Optimization

-Gemini's massive context window allows analyzing entire codebases, but be mindful:
+Gemini's massive context window allows analyzing entire codebases, saving claude tokens.

 Examples